has-taiar/MoviesExplorer/README.md

 The application makes use of the native Http message handlers to speed up the processing of Http messages.
 This has a proven effect of making processing http requests drastically faster.

+**Use of AutoMapper**

+The application uses AutoMapper to map Dto objects from the api to our application models.
+This makes it extremely easy to maintain the code that maps these entities.

+**Implementation of IDatabase**

+IDatabase is an abstraction of a local database.
+This is used to hide the specific implementation from our PCL code.
+The application makes use of SQLite.Net-PCL for handling the platform-specific impelementation and provides a generic Database class that is injected into all repositories to make it very easy to do any CURD operations on the database in an ORM fashion.

 ## Limitations